chenx/Lib_HtmlJsCss/scroll_reveal/react_version.md

 }
 ```

-🚀 Upgrade to “true Hygo-level” (optional)
+🚀 Upgrade to “true OpenArt-level” (optional)

-If you want the premium feel like Hygo, next steps are:
+If you want the premium feel like OpenArt, next steps are:

 🔥 Add GSAP + ScrollTrigger
 ```